less/less-docs/content/usage/guis-for-less.md

 > The editor and compiler for awesome people.

 Crunch 2 is a cross-platform (Windows, Mac, and Linux) editor with integrated compiling.
-If you work with large Less projects, you should definitely try it out, as you only need the free version for Less files.
+If you work with large LESS projects, you should definitely try it out, as you only need the free version for LESS files.
 Available at: [https://getcrunch.co/](http://getcrunch.co/).

 ![Crunch screenshot](http://getcrunch.co/wp-content/uploads/2015/10/crunch_retina2.jpg)